Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 ### layoutData

-The `layoutData` prop stores `LayoutServiceData` from the Sitecore Layout Service provided by a `RestLayoutService` instance.
-The `RestLayoutServices` fetches `LayoutServiceData` using the Sitecore Layout Service REST API using Axios as the default data fetcher.
-In SSR mode, it will set up the required request and response `headers` using the attributes `context.req` and `context.res` to provide the ability to use [Sitecore Tracking & Analytics](/docs/nextjs/tracking-and-analytics/overview).
+The `layoutData` prop stores `LayoutServiceData` from either the Sitecore Layout Service REST API (`RestLayoutService`) or the Sitecore GraphQL "Edge" schema (`GraphQLLayoutService`).
+See [Layout Service API reference](/docs/fundamentals/services/layout-service) for more information.

+In SSR context, it will send the `context.req` and `context.res` to provide the ability to use [Sitecore Tracking & Analytics](/docs/nextjs/tracking-and-analytics/overview).

 ### dictionary

-The `dictionary` prop contains `DictionaryPhrases` from the Sitecore Dictionary Service.
-A `RestDictionaryService` instance fetches dictionary data for the given language using the Sitecore Dictionary Service REST API.
-The `RestDictionaryService` uses Axios as the default data fetcher.
-By default, `caching` is enabled, and the `cacheTimeout` is 60 sec.
-You can disable/enable caching using the `cacheEnabled` property, and you can customize cache timeout using the `cacheTimeout` property.
+The `dictionary` prop contains `DictionaryPhrases` from either the Sitecore Dictionary Service REST API (`RestDictionaryService`) or the Sitecore GraphQL "Edge" schema (`GraphQLDictionaryService`).
+See [Dictionary Service API reference](/docs/fundamentals/services/dictionary-service) for more information.

 ### componentProps